Forensic Fashion

 * Turnbull/Reynolds 2003 p5-6

 "The traditional view of the ninja as a secret, superlative, black-coated spy and assassin derives from two different roots.
-The first is the area of undercover work, of espionage and intelligence (and even assassination) that is indispensible to the waging of war.
+The first is the area of undercover work, of espionage and intelligence (and even assassination) that is indispensable to the waging of war.
 The second is the use of mercenaries, whereby the leaders of military operations pay outsiders to fight for them.
 In Japan, these two elements came together to produce the ninja and, curiously enough, the ninja provide almost the only example of mercenaries being used in Japanese warfare.
 Part of the reason for this was that secret operations were the antithesis of the samurai ideal.
 A daimyo (warlord) would not wish to have his brave and noble samurai's [sic] reputations soiled by carrying out such despicable acts."

 Costume